-1. Pre Application Advice Have you sought pre-application advice?
-If yes, please provide a copy of any written correspondence with reference number/contact name if applicable.
+1. Pre Application Advice Have you sought pre-application advice? no If yes, please provide a copy of any written correspondence with reference number/contact name if applicable.
 Have you sought pre-application heritage advice from Historic England?
 If yes, please provide a copy of any written correspondence with reference number/contact name if applicable.
-2. Schedule of Works Please state the type of proposal e.g., extension to a listed building, internal alterations: Please list all works proposed:
+2. Schedule of Works Please state the type of proposal e.g., extension to a listed building, internal alterations: internal alterations Please list all works proposed: Form new stud partitions as detailed on drawing 1763-22-010A existing joinery items (skirting boards) retained in situ with new partitions scarfed around New flush ply / painted doors in softwood frames.
+Existing skirting boards and architraves retained with 125mm bullnosed skirting boards and 50mm architraves to new partitions and door frames Ceiling to floor above to be over boarded in Fireline or wallboard as noted on drawing 1763-22-010A with fixing through the existing Gyproc boarding into joists.
+Former office and shower rooms to be clad with whiteroc hygienic board with contact adhesive onto existing Gyproc boarding New electrical cabling within new partitions and into surface mounted trunking where instances of crossing any original walls.
+Existing drainage runs and ventilation ducts have been utilized.

+3. What heritage asset(s), including their setting, are potentially affected by the proposals?

 i.e. on the site, adjacent or nearby.
-(Please tick the relevant boxes below) proposais?
+(Please tick the relevant boxes below)

 Scheduled Monument (SM)

 Listed Building (LB)

 Conservation Area (CA)

 Registered Park and Garden (RPG)

 Other Non-Designated Heritage Asset (including below ground archaeology)

-4. What is known about the affected heritage asset(s)? ago occot(o)
+4. What is known about the affected heritage asset(s)?

 4 (a).
-What research have you undertaken to understand the significance of the herita affected? ige assei(s)
+What research have you undertaken to understand the significance of the heritage asset(s) affected?

 Please tick the relevant boxes:

-Historic Environment Record (HER)

-Map regression (historic maps)

-Local Planning Authority sources (Local Plan)

-Historic England sources

-Museum or Library (please provide details)

-Isles of Scilly Historic Environment Research Framework (please state if any objectives are applicable)

-Isles of Scilly AONB Management Plan (please state any objections applicable)

-Other (please state)
+Historic Environment Record (HER) Map regression (historic maps) Local Planning Authority sources (Local Plan) Historic England sources Museum or Library (please provide details) Isles of Scilly Historic Environment Research Framework (please state if any objectives are applicable) Isles of Scilly AONB Management Plan (please state any objectives applicable) Other (please state) planning and listed building application history x research contained within the Design and Access Statement

-'

-(Please add any research material as an appendix to this report)